KleberMeira/KleberMeira/README.md

 Musician in his spare time and cyclist on the weekends.
 I am a student in Software Engineering at UFMS and currently work as a Java Pleno developer at IntegraTI, where I deal with Oracle database technologies, development and maintenance of Api in Spring Boot and NodeJs.

-Skills: JAVA JSP / SPRING BOOT / JS / HTML / CSS
+Skills: JAVA JSP / SPRING BOOT / JS / NODEJS /

 - 🔭 I’m currently working on Spring boot and Oracle Db
 - 🌱 I’m currently learning Python and Clojure